dhall-lang/dhall-lang/standard/types.md

     List ⇥ List

-Normalizing a `List` normalizes each field and the type annotation (for an empty list):
+Normalizing a `List` normalizes each field and the type annotation:

     T₀ ⇥ T₁